 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of PLDT Inc. (PHI) Investors and Encourages Investors to Contact the Firm Before April 7, 2023

-/EIN News/ -- NEW YORK, March 03, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Central District of California on behalf of those who acquired PLDT Inc. (“PLDT” or the “Company”) (NYSE: PHI) securities during the period from January 1, 2019 through December 19, 2022 (the “Class Period”).
+NEW YORK, March 03, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Central District of California on behalf of those who acquired PLDT Inc. ("PLDT" or the "Company") PHI securities during the period from January 1, 2019 through December 19, 2022 (the "Class Period").
 Investors have until April 7, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 PLDT is a telecommunications and digital services provider, which offers fixed line, wireless, and fiber optic communication technology services in The Philippines.